edrayel/greenhub_mvp/README.md

 ## Support

-For support and questions, please contact the development team.
+For support and questions, contact edward@edwardrajah.com

 ---